Inter-Guild Women Networking Event

 GOAL: Provide select classifications the ability to more accurately reflect their skills

-The Guild has recently implemented the ability for select classifications to choose a "secondary classification."
+The Guild has recently implemented the ability to choose a "secondary classification."
 The additional options will allow members to more closely identify their profiles with their working skills.

 Login to My Profile and Edit your profile following these steps: